KentCo/Hello-World/README.md

 # Hello-World
 Basic usage of Github

-I am now editing the code for Read Me by using a new branch - EDit Read Me
+I am now editing the code for Read Me by using a new branch - Edit Read Me